Mage-Coven/Mage/docs/core/proto-docs.md

-<a name="kava.incentive.v1beta1.MsgClaimUSDXMintingRewardResponse"></a>
+<a name="mage.incentive.v1beta1.MsgClaimFUSDMintingRewardResponse"></a>

-### MsgClaimUSDXMintingRewardResponse
+### MsgClaimFUSDMintingRewardResponse
-MsgClaimUSDXMintingRewardResponse defines the Msg/ClaimUSDXMintingReward response type.
+MsgClaimFUSDMintingRewardResponse defines the Msg/ClaimFUSDMintingReward response type.

-<a name="kava.incentive.v1beta1.Selection"></a>
+<a name="mage.incentive.v1beta1.Selection"></a>

 ### Selection
 Selection is a pair of denom and multiplier name.
 It holds the choice of multiplier a user makes when they claim a